 Photo by UNclimatechange via Flickr

-To unleash the power of the public sector in achieving climate and biodiversity goals, we need strong government leadership, persistent demand for change from civil society, and coordinated monetary and fiscal policy to support large public investments.
+Achieving climate and biodiversity goals requires strong government leadership, pressure for change from civil society, and coordinated monetary and fiscal policy to support large public investments.

-Governments spend financial resources raised from revenues, debt and even, more controversially, money issuance to support public policy and buy goods and services for their operations.
-Given this, governments are typically the biggest allocators of capital, even in market-based economies.
-Public finance is a critical tool to achieve public policy aims like climate and nature protection — it can support those aims directly, help steer private markets to support those aims, decrease the economic and political costs of future climate policies, and direct resources to underserved and/or marginalized communities to help make the transition to a green economy more equitable.
+Public finance is a critical tool to achieve public policy aims like climate and nature protection — it can support those aims directly, help steer private markets to support them, decrease the economic and political costs of future climate policies, and direct resources to underserved and/or marginalized communities to help make the transition to a green economy more equitable.

 Yet, investments to date have been insufficient to address the scale of our climate and nature crises.
-To limit greenhouse gas (GHG) emissions in line with the Paris Agreement and halt biodiversity loss, we must rapidly scale up public finance.
+To limit greenhouse gas (GHG) emissions in line with the Paris Agreement and halt biodiversity loss, we must rapidly scale up public investment.

 Importantly, governments will need to simultaneously increase investments in climate and nature, phase down subsidies and investments that are detrimental to the climate and environment, and create policies that discourage pollution and ecosystem damage.